 If something big is coming down the pike, let me know.
 Getting a loan, strangely enough, is an art form.
 Sometimes things are more complicated and time consuming than originally thought.
 If your job is changing to part-time in a few months, you need to look at how you are going to qualify at that time.
 Please don't wait until we are in the middle of the transaction and no longer qualifying to make mention of these life changes.

 Have you filed your tax return?
 Yes, we will need an official extension with estimated taxes paid.
-Even if I don't request your tax return, the lender is going to the IRS to get a record of your filing.
+Even if I don't request your tax return, the lender may go to the IRS to make sure you filed.
 If it is not filed and not extended, we have a closing delay.
 Just know, the topic is not avoided even if the return is not in your loan file.

 Read your tax return before you sign it.
 It is hard to believe that even accountants make errors, but they do!
 I should not be the first person to read your tax return and finding the error.
 It's a big deal because if you need that return to qualify and have to file a corrected return, we cannot proceed until the IRS records it, typically a minimum of three weeks.

-Big Cash Deposits in the Bank can not be documented 90% of the time Do you have any large deposits (and by large, I mean over $1000) that might be easy to explain but hard to document?
+Big Cash Deposits in the Bank may have to be documented Do you have any large deposits (and by large, I mean over your normal paycheck) that might be easy to explain but hard to document?
 Let me know so we can tackle this issue early on.
-The underwriter will "take" that money out of your asset figures which could be disastrous for your loan.

 Send in your paperwork early.
 Sometimes things start moving really fast and the last item on your agenda is sending in the paperwork for your loan.
 If what you thought it said is not what it actually says, we could have a problem to solve.
 Getting information early on is the best way to prevent delays at the finishing line.